econnet/econ/econ-1.0.rst

 The contributors correspond to the econ's intent.
 *Intent* in `concept lattice`_ are the attributes, but the English sense of purpose to produce content fits well.

-Maximizing `cohesion`_ and minimizing coupling is a way to reduce interactions, i.e. work.
-The further down the lattice the less interactions.

 The *bottom econ* stands for the product.
 It cares to coordinate other econs